LeggoMahEggo/esson/README.md

 </dependency>
 ```
 ### Temporary note
 I have yet to get esson uploaded to Maven's Central Repository.
-In the meantime, to add esson to your project, clone the repo, cd into it and run `mvn clean install`
+In the meantime, to add esson to your local Maven repository, clone the repo, cd into it and run `mvn clean install`

 # How to use
 The following classes are all you need to use esson: